3mdeb/news-and-ideas/blog/content/post/2023-06-23-Blogpost_yocto_kas.md

 If you need to perform these actions or read a more detailed description, be sure to visit the indicated article before continuing.

-## Usage of "kas" and the latest Yocto release: mickledore
+## Usage of "kas" and the latest Yocto release: Mickledore

 In this article, we will extend the image-building process using the _kas-container_ tool and the latest release of Yocto _(Mickledore)_.